 The flowers and flower buds of Agave species are edible.
-You need to boil them before consuming.
+You need to boil them before consuming them.

 8. Chard (beta vulgaris subsp. vulgaris)

-Chard can also called as beets where the leaves of these two plants appear to be the same.
-Chard is also like spinach that taste a bit bitter and the salty flavor taste nice for me.
+Chard can also call beets were the leaves of these two plants appear to be the same.
+Chard is also like spinach that tastes a bit bitter and the salty flavor tastes nice for me.

 9. Celery (apium graveolens)

 The root and leaves of celery are used as vegetable or spice.
-Most consumers identified Celery fruits as seeds which are not really commonly spice eaten by people.
+Most consumers identified Celery fruits as seeds that are not really commonly spice eaten by people.

 10. Sea Kale (crambe maritima)